-Do not risk of injury!
+Risk of personal injury!

 Before servicing or repairing the machine, shut down the engine and remove the ignition key (as equipped).
 Disconnect the battery negative (-) cable so that the engine cannot be started unexpectedly.

 Risk of personal injury!

 Do not overload the chipper by placing material into the feed hopper larger than the size stated on the decal, for example 4" (100 mm) in diameter.